ee-jackson/academic-kickstart/content/project/phytoplankton-community-change/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Phytoplankton from an experimentaly heated pond in October 2015"
+  caption: "Phytoplankton from an experimentally heated pond in October 2015"
   focal_point: "Bottom"
   preview_only: false